MHovenkamp/ATP/README.md

 I wil be changing parts of this language to better suit my goal for the exercise without making it extra difficult for myself.
 ### Chosen changes / different interpretations
 ###### Dropped implementations
-no sending errors to ERR
-no user input with IN
+no user input with IN,  al inputs into functions must be places in the code

 ### exercise checkbox

-Class inheritence: Al node classes, example -> MathNode inherits from node : parser.py line 90 Object printing for each class -> yes
+Class inheritance: Al node classes, example -> MathNode inherits from node : parser.py line 90 Object printing for each class -> yes
 Decorator -> function definition: parser.py line 719, used: parser.py line 832
-Type-annotattion -> Haskell in comments : No, in python function decleration : Yes Higher functions:
+Type-annotation -> Haskell in comments : Yes, in python function declaration : Yes Higher functions:
     - parser.py 865
     - parser.py 923